yutamago/csync-azd/README.md

 # Azure DevOps Contribution Sync Tool

+Your company works in Azure DevOps and your Github activity graph looks abandoned?
+Just sync your contributions to Github!

-A command-line tool that syncs your Azure DevOps commits to a local Git repository.
+This command-line tool syncs your Azure DevOps commits to a local Git repository and you can push them wherever you like.
+The fake commits do not contain any code, just metadata of the original commit.

 ## What it does